sara-nl/iRODS-UIs/Davrods_install_guide.md

   iptables -L INPUT --line-numbers sudo iptables -D INPUT <line>
   ```
- - Port 443 is only needed if you want to use HTTPS and SSL encryption.
+ - Port 443 is only needed if you want to use HTTPS and SSL encryption for the HTTP server (Davrods).

 ## 1. Enable iRODS with SSL
 ### (Skip if you do not want to use SSL encryption for your iRODS server)